zumastee/electron-example/README.md

 - `renderer.js` - Contains event listeners for theme buttons
 - `styles.css` - CSS with media queries for dark/light mode

+### Web Bluetooth Example
+This application demonstrates how to access Bluetooth devices from Electron:

+- `main.js` - Sets up the Electron app with necessary Bluetooth permissions
+- `preload.js` - Exposes necessary APIs to the renderer process
+- `index.html` - Defines the UI for Bluetooth interaction
+- `renderer.js` - Contains Bluetooth discovery and connection logic

 ## Customization

 These sample applications can be customized by: